Inborn Metabolic Disorders Causing Hyperbilirubinemia

 Hereditary or inborn metabolic disorders may cause unconjugated or conjugated hyperbilirubinemia (see Overview of bilirubin metabolism).

 Dubin-Johnson syndrome and Rotor syndrome cause conjugated hyperbilirubinemia, but without cholestasis, causing no symptoms or sequelae other than jaundice.
-Bilirubin may appear in the urine, in contrast to the unconjugated hyperbilirubinemia in Gilbert syndrome (which also causes no other symptoms), bilirubin may appear in the urine.
+Bilirubin may appear in the urine, in contrast to the unconjugated hyperbilirubinemia in Gilbert syndrome (which also causes no other symptoms), in which bilirubin is absent from the urine.
 Aminotransferase and alkaline phosphatase levels are usually normal.
 Treatment is unnecessary.